Lemick/jsonsubtypes-openapi-autogen/README.md

 # Jsonsubtypes Openapi Autogen

-A program that uses `javassist-maven-plugin`  to add OpenAPI @Schema annotations using bytecode manipulation (thanks to Javassist API)
+A program that uses `javassist-maven-plugin`  to add OpenAPI @Schema annotations by using bytecode manipulation (thanks to Javassist API)

 This class:
 ```java